 If you think your travel plans might be affected by a strike, you should first:

-- Contact your airline, or tour operator to check if tourist services are affected.
+- Contact your airline or tour operator to check if tourist services are affected.

-- If you need to change your travel arrangements, contact your airline, or travel agent for assistance in the first instance.
+- If you need to change your travel arrangements, contact your airline or travel agent for assistance in the first instance.

-In the event of a claim, you must do everything you can to minimize and reduce the cost of the claim and provide all supporting documentation of the event and expenses incurred.
+In the event of a claim, you must do everything you can to minimise and reduce the cost of the claim and provide all supporting documentation of the event and expenses incurred.
 See our article on how to make a claim for more information.

-If you’re in an emergency situation, injured or sick and need help, contact the 24/7 Emergency Assistance Team as soon as possible.
+If you’re in an emergency situation, injured or sick and need help, contact the 24/7 emergency assistance team as soon as possible.
 Their details are listed on your Certificate of Insurance.